civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(2)** Nothing in the `Federal Public Sector Labour Relations Act` is to be construed so as to affect the Commissioner's right or authority to deal with the matters referred to in subsection (1).

-  **(3)** The `Public Service Employment Act` does not apply to the employees of the Commissioner, except for Part 7 of that Act.

-  **(4)** For the purposes of Part 7 of that Act, the Commissioner is deemed to be a deputy head, and his or her employees are deemed to be employees, as those terms are defined in subsection 2(1) of that Act.
+  **(3)** Part 7 of the `Public Service Employment Act` **applies** to the Commissioner and to his or her employees.
+For the purposes of that Part, the **Commissioner** is deemed to be a deputy head, and his or her employees are deemed to be employees, as those terms are defined in subsection 2(1) of that Act.

 ### Section 7